 - Date: 09 Oct 2015

-- Topic: Endocrine cancers
+- Topic: Endocrine and neuroendocrine tumours

 On 24 September 2015, the European Medicines Agency Committee for Medicinal Products for Human Use (CHMP) adopted a positive opinion, recommending the granting of a marketing authorisation for the medicinal product cinacalcet (Cinacalcet Mylan), intended for the treatment of secondary hyperparathyroidism and reduction of hypercalcaemia in patients with parathyroid carcinoma.

 The applicant for this medicinal product is MYLAN S.A.S.

 Cinacalcet Mylan will be available as 30 mg, 60 mg and 90 mg film-coated tablets.
 The active substance of Cinacalcet Mylan is cinacalcet, a calcimimetic agent (ATC code: H05BX01).
 It increases the sensitivity of the calcium-sensing receptors on the parathyroid glands and other tissues, leading to reduced secretion of parathyroid hormone by the parathyroid glands and a resultant decrease in blood calcium levels.